mynhardtburger/ticktacktoe/README.md

 # Tic Tac Toe

-My goal was to get familiar with factory functions and module patterns.
+My goal was to get familiar with factory and module patterns.

 I found the way in which the module pattern keeps the global namespace clean by intentionally exposing only the required properties (via the return statement) to be neat.